chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 }
 ```

-Select `symbol` property from the tokens
+Select the `symbol` property from the tokens

 ```
 pairs{